A long, pleasant wander through Wawayanda State Park on many of the park’s trails, with several stops along Wawayanda Lake.

 If you are looking to increase your hiking miles (as in, “hmm… I’ve been doing longer hikes, I wonder if I could do 12 miles?”), this is a good park to give that a try because the extensive trail network allows for plenty of bail-out options.

-North Jersey Trails is recommended to navigate the network of trails in this park.
+North Jersey Trails is recommended to navigate the network of trails in this park but the most recent version (2017) is out of date around the lake due to multiple trail changes.

-We just made up this loop as we went along.
-Other hike options: A nice beginners hike (2.6 mile) Laurel Pond loop can be found in Hiking the Jersey Highlands.
+We just made up this loop as we went along so it doesn’t appear in any books we know of.
+Other hike options: A 7.5 loop is in 50 Hikes in New Jersey, a 5.7 mile route can be found in Hiking New Jersey, and a beginners hike is in Hiking the Jersey Highlands.

 Parking: N41.19812° W74.39740° [Visitor Center Lot]